 Maxine Klein Asher established ‘American World University’, generally considered to be a diploma mill.
 She founded the organization in 1990 as a distance learning institution for post-secondary education.
 Her so-called ‘school’ did not require fluency in English and was awarding credits for students’ life experience as well.

-American World University’s student body, estimated at some 7,000 at the time, consisted for over 90 percent of foreign students, and tuition fees were varying by country.
-Most international students were recruited through local administrators who were advertising regionally, while getting some 50 percent of the revenue they brought in as reward for their efforts.
+American World University’s student body, estimated at some 7,000 at the time, consisted of over 90 percent foreign students, and tuition fees were varying by country.
+Most international students were recruited through local administrators who were advertising regionally while getting some 50 percent of the revenue they brought in as a reward for their efforts.